 - Current address

-All students are required to maintain an accurate and current local and permanent address with the University Registrar.
+All students are required to maintain an accurate and current local and permanent address and phone number with the University Registrar.

 - Meeting with university official

 Following notification of charges, students are strongly encouraged to and shall be afforded the opportunity to meet with a university official for the purpose of explaining the university student conduct process and discussion of the charges.

 Charges may be resolved by administrative decision pursuant to 3335-23-09 or a hearing pursuant to 3335-23-10.

 - Failure to respond